scubamuc/scubamuc.github.io/wiki-md/HowTo_add_SAMBA-Shares&local-shares_to_nextcloud-snap.md

 ### Mount device or share in FSTAB

-Please refer to your distribution documentation for mounting devices or shares using **fstab** into the /media/ directory.
+Refer to your distribution documentation for mounting devices or shares using **fstab** into the /media/ directory.

 You can mount a device or network-share using the **UUID** or the device name **/dev/sdb** etc.
-NOTE: The mount point should be in **/media/** in order to be available for nextcloud-snap.
+NOTE: The mount point should be in **/media/** or **/mnt/** in order to be available for nextcloud-snap.

 Mount points added in `/etc/fstab` pointing to `/media/mountpoint` or `media/devicename` .
-Please refer to your distribution documentation for editing important files with root privileges.
+Refer to your distribution documentation for editing important files with root privileges.

 Examples for **fstab** mounts: